Outside workforce including volunteers

-There is a responsibility for a school to carry out the necessary ID checks for a supply teacher on first stating at a school i.e they are who they say they are.
+There is a responsibility for a school to carry out the necessary ID checks for a supply teacher on first starting at a school i.e. 'that a person is who that person say s/he is.'

-These details must be noted on the SCR and cross-referenced with a ‘letter of assurance’ to confirm that the other checks have been undertaken
+Those ID details must be noted on the SCR and cross-referenced with a ‘letter of assurance’ from an agency to confirm that the other vetting checks have been undertaken by that agency.

 The Letter of Assurance from Tolis Vouyioukas, Executive Director Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.